-The NISE Net learning framework describes three principles, which are supported by examples of the kinds of activities visitors do when they participate in our programs, exhibits, and media.
+The NISE Network's learning framework describes three principles designed to reflect the National Research Council's six learning strands and accompanying learning outcomes.
+The learning framework principles are supported by examples of the kinds of activities visitors do when they participate in our programs, exhibits, and media.